dsoluk/NHLschedule/README.md

        from pathlib import Path
        opp_lookup = pd.read_csv(Path(csv_path).with_name("opponent_ease_lookup.csv"))

-   - Alternatively, if you already have your own schedule DataFrame and want just the opponent-ease scores, explore:
+   - Alternatively, if you already have your own schedule DataFrame and want just the opponent defense/offense scores, explore:
      - nhl_schedule.nst_fetch.get_all_situations() — fetches team metrics per situation
-     - nhl_schedule.ratings.build_combined_ease() — produces per-team OppDefenseScore0to100
+     - nhl_schedule.ratings.build_combined_ease() — produces per-team OppDefenseScore0to100 (0–100)
+     - nhl_schedule.ratings.build_combined_offense() — produces per-team OppOffenseScore0to100 (0–100)
-     - nhl_schedule.export.to_lookup_table() — builds the full team-week table from a schedule + ease scores
+     - nhl_schedule.export.to_lookup_table() — builds the full team-week table from a schedule + defense scores
+     - nhl_schedule.export.to_offense_lookup_table() — builds the weekly offense matchup table from a schedule + offense scores

+Opponent Offense methodology
+- We mirror the Team Defense methodology but use the “For” versions of the same metrics: xGF/60, SCF/60, HDCF/60, GF/60, SF/60.
+- Each metric is standardized (z-score) across teams, then combined using weights matching defense by default: xGF/60 0.35, SCF/60 0.20, HDCF/60 0.20, GF/60 0.15, SF/60 0.10.
+- The composite is scaled to 0–100 using the 5th–95th percentile window and clipped to [0, 100].
+Higher means a stronger offense.
+- Situation weighting mirrors defense (config.SITUATION_WEIGHTS): SVA heavy, PP and PK lighter.
+You may tune these in nhl_schedule/config.py.

 Schedule input